 - afraid of thunderstorms

 You could create a similar word cloud using words that describe a book’s setting.

 Create word clouds with all nouns, verbs, adjectives, etc.

 #9 Analyze Writing

 Have students create word clouds of their writing, such as journal entries or creative writing.
 Copy and paste a passage of text into TAGUL or Tagxedo to create a word cloud.

 Ask students to analyze the word cloud and identify the most frequently used words.
 Then, have them discuss why those words might be important in the context of the text.
 They can also reflect on the words they use most frequently and consider how they might use more descriptive or varied language.

 #10 Get to Know You

-At Tagxedo you can upload your own images.
-A great back-to-school night activity is to have each student upload his/her picture.
+At Tagxedo, you can upload images.
+A tremendous back-to-school night activity is to have each student upload their picture.
 Students then list words that describe their personalities.
 Display these on a bulletin board.
 Parents will have a great time trying to spot their children.